charite-uwatwembi/Codewars_Katas/README.md

-I have been currently working on several javascript codewars katas for quite some time.😊
+I have been recently working on several javascript codewars katas for quite some time.😊